-There were no such matters discovered by, or that came to the attention of, the auditor, to be reported for the fiscal year ended September 30, 2009.
+There were no such matters discovered by, or that came to the attention of, the auditor, to be reported for the fiscal year ended September 30, 2010.

-4. Violations of laws, regulations, contracts or grant agreements, or abuse that have occurred, or are likely to have occurred, that have an effect on the determination of financial statement amounts that is less than material but more than inconsequential.
+4. Violations of provisions of contracts or grant agreements, or abuse that have occurred, or are likely to have occurred, that have an effect on the financial statements that is less than material but more than inconsequential.

-There were no such matters discovered by, or that came to the attention of, the auditor, to be reported, for the fiscal year ended September 30, 2009.
+There were no such matters discovered by, or that came to the attention of, the auditor, to be reported, for the fiscal year ended September 30, 2010.

-- 5. For matters that are inconsequential to the determination of financial statement amounts, considering both quantitative and qualitative factors, the following may be reported based on professional judgment: - a.
-Violations of laws, regulations, and contracts or grant agreements, or abuse that have occurred, or are likely to have occurred. - b.
-Control deficiencies that are not significant deficiencies, including, but not limited to:
+- 5. For matters that have an inconsequential effect on the financial statements, considering both quantitative and qualitative factors, the following may be reported based on professional judgment: - a.
+Violations of provisions of contracts or grant agreements, fraud, illegal acts, or abuse. - b.
+Deficiencies in internal control that are not significant deficiencies.

-There were no such matters discovered by, or that came to the attention of, the auditor, that, in our judgment, are required to be reported, for the fiscal year ended September 30, 2009.
+There were no such matters discovered by, or that came to the attention of, the auditor, that, in our judgment, are required to be reported, for the fiscal year ended September 30, 2010.

-- 6. The name or official title and legal authority of the District are disclosed in the notes to the financial statements. - 7.
-The financial report filed with the Florida Department of Financial Services pursuant to Section 218.32(1)(a), Florida Statutes agrees with the September 30, 2009 financial audit report.
+6. The name or official title and legal authority of the District are disclosed in the notes to the financial statements.